nineworldsbooks/nineworldsbooks.github.io/_posts/2013-06-07-scattershot.md

 ### Deployment

-To ease deployment, the code should have as few dependancies as possible.
+To ease deployment, the code should have as few dependencies as possible.
 Languages/frameworks that require complicated installation or configuration should be avoided.